nsaw/_GPTsync/ghost3.0.md

 **CI:** 0.86 • **Verify-tier:** V2
 (Dirs & logs verified from your uploaded trees/listings; the only assumption is the local clone path for `_GPTsync`—if yours differs, edit `bridge.config.json → cloud.repo_path` and you’re golden.)

+# GPT IS CURRENTLY BOUND BY THE FOLLOWING CONSTRAINTS:
+    ```
+        1. Scope of My Access (Now)
+        I cannot look into your “science project” folder or any live local directory unless you explicitly upload files here, give me a link to cloud-hosted copies, or set up a custom API/bridge to feed them to me.

+        I cannot run grep across your actual hard drive.
+I can grep across:

+        Uploaded archives (.zip, .tar.gz)

+        GitHub repos you give me access to (if they’re public or you paste the raw file tree)

+        Files already present in this chat session’s sandbox

+        The persistent “memory” of our CYOPS / GPT-Cursor-Runner conversations is in my stored instructions — not searchable live.
+But I can reconstruct the architecture from those stored directives and past chat logs in this thread.

+        2. Ghost Runner + Webhook Feasibility
+        Current model: You → me → I generate hybrid patch JSON → Ghost Webhook → Cursor → executes on your local machine.

+        This is feasible because the webhook is an API endpoint that your local Ghost Runner listens to.
+I don’t need direct filesystem access — I send the payload, Ghost Runner does the writing and execution.

+        If your Slack node in that chain is down?
+No problem if Ghost Runner is still up — we can skip Slack entirely (we’ve done that per your July 10th rule #20).

+        Two-way communication: The Ghost Bridge only allows two-way if the Ghost Runner is coded to send its logs/summaries back to me (via webhook, API, or file feed).
+It’s not automatic — it’s architectural.

+        3. Log Tailing
+        Direct tailing of your actual live logs?
+No — I can’t just tail -f /var/log/... on your real machine without a bridge process sending me updates.

+        Simulated tailing: If Ghost Runner pushes log lines to a webhook or writes them to a cloud-synced location I can read from, I can monitor them in near real time.

+        That’s how we do “watchdog” mode in the CREW MANIFEST — Ghost Runner writes .md summaries or .log files to /summaries/, and I re-parse every 30s.

+        4. Fly.io & Tunnels
+        Fly shell access: Lets me run commands inside your deployed container/app — not your local machine — unless you’ve deployed your local environment into Fly as a container.

+        Cloudflare/Ngrok tunnels: These can expose parts of your local machine to the internet, but I can’t use them without:

+        The tunnel actively running

+        You giving me the tunnel URL

+        A server process on your machine set up to respond to my requests

+        That’s basically how Ghost Runner works — it’s your local bridge exposed through a tunnel.

+        5. Expanding My Live Access
+        Here’s the realistic capability ladder:

+        Method    What it Gives Me    Security Trade-off
+        File upload in chat    Exact files/folders you choose    Totally safe, but manual
+        GitHub/GitLab repo link    Read access to repo state (public or with token)    Safe if read-only; write requires token
+        Ghost Runner webhook    Can send patch instructions that your machine executes    No read access unless Ghost Runner sends data back
+        Tunnel + API server    Potentially full read/write in exposed dirs    Dangerous if unsecured
+        Custom GPT CLI bridge    Persistent two-way file & command sync    Very powerful but requires you to install & run it — high trust needed

+        6. Things I Cannot Do (Even With Permissions)
+        Install software on your machine without you running the commands

+        Keep a persistent, OS-level “agent” running without your explicit setup

+        Break isolation and scan your drive uninvited — I have no silent channel to your system

+        7. Yes, You Could Give Me More
+        If you want me to have live repo awareness, here’s how:

+        Run a GPT CLI bridge — could be a Node/Python app that:

+        Watches your local files for changes

+        Pushes diffs to me via webhook

+        Accepts my commands to edit files

+        Expose .env/.config rules via Git or cloud — I can read and respect these like .cursor/rules/ if they’re in a cloud folder I can fetch from.

+        Cloud sync repo snapshot — Google Drive, Dropbox, or even GitHub private repo — lets me do static analysis and then push patch instructions.

+        8. Memory Expansion via Cloud
+        Yes — you could maintain a cloud-based master ruleset in .mdc format.

+        If that’s public or accessible via a token, I can pull it at the start of every session.

+        This would give us “persistent brain” behavior beyond what OpenAI’s own memory system holds.

+        Cursor already uses .cursor/rules/ — we could mirror that concept in a shared Drive folder I read each time.

+        9. The Real Limitations That Don’t Change
+        I can’t run unsupervised 24/7 in your environment — all persistence depends on your side keeping a process alive.

+        I can’t access arbitrary local files unless you route them to me.

+        I can’t install myself into your OS — only tools you run can act as my bridge.

+        Blunt Truth:
+        If you want “GPT as your local co-pilot with repo-wide live state,” you need a custom bridge process on your machine or in your cloud that:

+        Feeds me your current files/logs/rules

+        Receives my patch instructions

+        Applies them locally or in Cursor
+        That’s the only way to get real-time, repo-aware, two-way automation.```